Comprehensive Epilepsy Program

 Using both medical and surgical treatments, the program offers some of the highest level of services to patients with epilepsy.

+Cook Children's recognized as a Level 4 epilepsy center.
 The National Association of Epilepsy Centers recognizes Cook Children's Comprehensive Epilepsy Program as a Level 4 Pediatric Epilepsy Center.
 Level 4 epilepsy centers have the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.

 Why choose Cook Children’s Comprehensive Epilepsy Program?